 Performing routine maintenance ensures your heating system operates at peak efficiency.
 Use this checklist to keep your system in top shape:

-1. Inspect & Clean the Boiler or Furnace
+1. Inspect & Clean the Furnace (Gas) & Heat Pump (Electric)

 Pro Tip: Schedule annual maintenance to prevent issues before they become major problems.

-- Dirty or blocked filters can hinder airflow, forcing your system to work harder and use more energy than necessary.
+- Dirty or blocked filters hinder airflow, forcing your system to work harder and use more energy.

 Extra Tip: Homes with pets or allergies should replace filters more frequently to improve indoor air quality.

-- Consider upgrading to a programmable or smart thermostat to optimize energy use by automatically adjusting settings when you’re away.
+- Consider a programmable or smart thermostat to optimize energy use when you’re away.

 Energy-Saving Fact: Lowering your thermostat by just one degree can save up to 10% on your heating bill annually.